 ---|---|

-Jobs in IT at entry level may get you in the door, but you still may need either an associate degree or bachelor's degree to qualify for these roles.
+Jobs in IT at entry level may get you in the door, but you still may need a high school diploma, associate degree, bachelor's degree, or equivalent experience to qualify for these roles.
 This is especially important if you’re looking to progress to more senior positions, which typically require a degree.
 Some companies also may expect you to have additional certifications.

 Information Technology